ucsd-cse12-f23/ucsd-cse12-f23.github.io/_lectures/lecture1.md

 _{{ page.released-on }}_

-Welcome to the page for the first problem session!
-Each problem session will come with a page like this that summarizes the videos you should watch and readings you should complete **beforehand**, along with any handouts for the day and code examples, notes, and recordings from the problem solving session.
+Welcome to the page for the first lecture!
+Each lecture will come with a page like this that summarizes the videos you should watch and readings you should complete **beforehand**, along with any handouts for the day as well as code examples and notes from the leture.

 Session plan:
 - 2-3 min: Introduce instructors/staff
 - 2-3 min: Say hi to the people around you
 - 35 min: syllabus
-    - Problem Solving Sessions, videos
+    - Lectures, videos
-    - Lecture Participation
+    - Engagement (quizzes + attendance)
-    - Stepik Exercises
+    - Stepik Exercises (optional)
     - Programming Assignments
     - Exams
     - Getting Help